BOOKINGS AND PAYMENT

 Can we have guests to visit?
 Yes, you're welcome to have guests visit.
 However, please park with consideration for guests in the other cottage and for our own use of the ground.

 What steps are you taking to reduce the environmental impact of your holiday cottages?
 We take our obligation to the environment and to future generations very seriously, and are proud of our green credentials.
-For example, both cottages run on green electricity (making The Wee Bothy, with its electric space and water heating, entirely renewable).
-However, we always welcome suggestions for improvement, and actively encourage you to read our Environmental Policy.
-You can also look at our 'Positively Green' blog about the small steps we can all take to care for the climate, here (opens in new window).
+For example, we have a 5.4kW solar array providing both cottages with power, and all grid electricity used is 100% renewable.
+This makes The Wee Bothy, with its electric space and water heating, entirely renewable (The Muckle Snug is currently heated by an oil boiler, the use of which is offset annually via ClimateCare).

 PERSONAL SECURITY AND PRIVACY